Floyd Mayweather dismisses rumours of Conor McGregor superfight deal

 He added: “I am happily retired and enjoying my life!
 Rest assured that if any changes come about, I will be the first to let the world know!”

-Mayweather has previously appeared open to the prospect of facing the Crumlin-born featherweight.
-Last month, he claimed that the but would "most likely" happen.
+Last month, Mayweather claimed that the bout with the Crumlin-born featherweight would "most likely" happen.

 - More about: